 This section provides instructions for tasks not covered in my workshops.
-Most have to do with installing programs and the use of “helper” scripts to get data into the proper format for further processing.
-Some others have to do with data analysis using R.
+They include how to install some programs, how to use “helper” scripts to get data into the proper format for further processing. examples of data analysis using R, how to download SRA files, how to train RDP and QIIME2 classifiers, and how to process 16S and ITS sequences with the QIIME2 DADA2 plugin.

 RDP’s web-based tools are also available on GitHub as a set of command line programs named RDPTools.
 Advantages of the command line versions are that you can avoid repeatedly uploading and downloading data, you can handle larger data sets, and you can write scripts to automate sequence processing and analysis.